wanderlp/today/README.md

 3. Apps may have multiple storyboards.
 The Main Interface setting in the app's project file determines which storyboard the app loads when it launches.

 4. The `#if DEBUG` flag is a compilation directive that prevents the enclosed code from compiling when you build the app for release.
 You can use this flag for testing code in debug builds - or for providing sample test data.

+5. Type aliases are helpful for referring to an existing type with a name that's more expressive.

+6. Use implicitly unwrapped optionals only when you know that the optional will have a value.
+Otherwise, you risk triggering a runtime error that inmediately terminates the app. (ie: `var dataSource: DataSource!`)